 How to Work Remotely as an Independent Contractor

-As more people around the world are beginning to turn to remote work solutions, it brings up the question of how an independent contractor can use the same approach to attract and work with new clients.
-It is one thing for an employee to shift to a telecommuting or remote work scenario, but it may be a bit more complex for a contractor who is managing their own projects and payments.
+More people around the world are beginning to turn to remote work solutions.
+This brings up the question of how an independent contractor can use the same approach to attract and work with new clients.
+It is one thing for an employee to shift to a telecommuting or remote work scenario.
+However, it may be a bit more complex for a contractor who is managing their projects and payments.

 What is an independent contractor?

-An independent contractor is a worker who is self-employed, either as an individual or through their own business structure, such as a limited company.
-In most cases, they will do their own marketing (or work with a recruitment agency) to find new clients.
-A contractor will set their own rates and work with their client on project parameters and deadlines.
+An independent contractor is a self-employed worker, either as an individual or through their business structure, such as a limited company.
+In most cases, they will do their marketing (or work with a recruitment agency) to find new clients.
+A contractor will set their rates and work with their client on project parameters and deadlines.

-Being an independent contractor does give one more autonomy surrounding work hours and methods, as long as the client’s expectations are met.
-But it is also a different level of responsibility for items such as invoicing, payment methods, taxation and other administrative tasks that employees do not have to fulfill.
+Being an independent contractor does give one more autonomy surrounding work hours and methods.
+This can happen long as the client’s expectations are met.
+However, it is also a different level of responsibility for items such as invoicing, payment methods, taxation and other administrative tasks that employees do not have to fulfil.

 Is it legal for contractors to work remotely in a foreign country?

-However, there is a trend toward hiring remote overseas contractors, who may either be residents of a foreign country or expats living and working abroad.
-This could potentially expand the number of clients that a contractor can access, especially if they have skills that are in high demand.
+However, there is a trend toward hiring remote overseas contractors, who may either be residents of a foreign country or ex-pats living and working abroad.
+This could potentially expand the number of clients that a contractor can access.
+This happens especially if they have skills that are in high demand.